Analysis: Nine key moments that changed China’s mind about climate change

 “I think President Xi has seen the general trend in global development.
 Actively addressing climate change contributes to the building of a community with a shared future for mankind, which is in line with his development philosophy.
 At the same time, it is also in line with China’s domestic processes.” (“Build a community with a shared future for mankind” is a phrase often used by Xi.)

 In March 2021, at a high-level economic meeting held in Beijing, Xi called for the integration of emissions peaking and carbon neutrality into the overall construction of an “ecological civilisation”.
-Lo says that by proposing an “ecological civilisation”, Xi was actually promoting a Chinese development model that would be more advanced than the Western model and would lead the future of global development.
+Lo says that by proposing an “ecological civilisation”, Xi was actually promoting a Chinese development model that could be more advanced than the Western model and could lead the future of global development.

 This viewpoint is similar to what Prof Hu Angang suggested to Chinese leaders 12 years ago (see above): China can reduce its emissions and become a world leader through a “green revolution”.